newst4rt/Lyrify/README.md

 pip3 install -r requirements.txt
 git pull --recurse-submodules
 ```
 ## Get Started

 ### Initializing

-Lyrify uses the MPRIS D-Bus interface by default to retrieve the current playback.
-For using D-Bus there is no user configuration required.
-If you want to get in touch with playbacks from external devices, you can use the Spotify API by set up your API credentials from your account.
+Lyrify uses MPRIS D-Bus at Linux to retrieve the current playback by default.
+There is no user configuration required for using D-Bus.
+In order to access playbacks from external devices or to use the application on Windows, utilize the Spotify API by passing your API credentials to Lyrify.
 Here's a simple instruction how to do that:

  - *First, use this command to initialize the setup dialog.*
    ```bash